5 Gadgets That Work With Apple's Find My Network (That Aren't AirTags)

 Swissdigital Design TSA Laptop Backpack

-Another accessory that can appreciate a little "Find My" love is a backpack, and Swissdigital Design has done just the same with its Laptop Backpack that's also airline-travel friendly.
-So if you lose the backpack, you can use your iPhone to make it sound the alarm, flash the integrated light, or track its location.
+Another accessory that can appreciate a little "Find My" love is a backpack, and Swissdigital Design has done just the same with its TSA Laptop Backpack.
+If you lose the backpack, you can use your iPhone and the Find My network to track its location, as well as making it sound an alarm and flash an integrated light.
 Like other Find My devices, you can also set the Find My app on your iPhone to alert you when you leave the backpack behind.

-Another useful feature of the backpack is the built-in USB charging support, which allows you to keep a power bank inside and use the USB port on the outside to charge your mobile devices.
-There is also an RFID pocket to keep things like your passport and bank cards.
+Another useful feature is the backpack's built-in USB charging support, which allows you to keep a power bank inside and use the USB port on the outside to charge your mobile devices.
+There is also an RFID pocket to keep things like your passport and bank cards safe.
 More importantly, it's a pretty functional backpack with 15 pockets to organize your stuff, an option to open it 90-180 degrees, and a protected laptop slot.
-It costs $120 and has received generally good feedback from Amazon buyers, who have awarded it a rating of 4.5 out of 5.
-The only problems that some buyers have faced include issues with the zippers, which feel low quality, and the installation of the Find My tracker module can be tricky.

 How we selected these gadgets

-Although Apple's Find My network used to be primarily known for the AirTags, its support has shown up in significantly more devices, beyond just the regular AirTag-like smart trackers from third-party manufacturers.
+Although Apple's Find My network used to be primarily associated with AirTags, support for it has shown up in significantly more devices beyond regular AirTag-like smart trackers from third-party manufacturers.
 While finding interesting gadgets that leverage the Find My network, we looked through Amazon and the product portfolios of popular accessory manufacturers.
-We selected a diverse range of devices that can be useful for most people and have received positive feedback from verified buyers.
+We selected a diverse range of devices that can be useful for most people and that have received positive feedback from verified buyers.
 All our recommendations are also rated over 4 out of 5 on Amazon.